 Thyroid nodules are fairly common in adults.
 They are more common in women with iodine deficiency in their diet, and those with previous radiation exposure.
 In cases when cancer does occur the rate of recovery is very high.
 In most cases, they are not a serious problem.

 A Less Invasive Option

 FNA is a less invasive option for patients than a surgical biopsy.
-Historically patients have undergone surgery to remove part/all of the thyroid to get an accurate diagnosis – however in majority of these cases the thyroid nodules are benign.
+Historically patients have undergone surgery to remove part/all of the thyroid to get an accurate diagnosis – however, in the majority of these cases, the thyroid nodules are benign.
 Fine needle biopsy makes it possible to achieve an accurate diagnosis without surgery.

 Side effects from a thyroid FNA are generally mild and may include minor swelling, pain, and/or bruising.
 Typically any discomfort lasts less than 48 hours.
 The procedure is low-risk and extremely effective for diagnosis.
 Additional tests might be ordered to confirm findings.

 Preliminary results are generally available before you leave the office, and a full diagnostic report is usually available within 48 hours following the thyroid FNA.

 DCL Pathology is one of the leading providers of thyroid biopsy using FNA.
 We provide a comfortable environment for patients who need FNA.
 If you have received a referral from your doctor or you would like to learn more about the procedure, please contact us today.